google/WebFundamentals/src/site/tools/setup/editor.markdown

 so that you only have to remember your own implementations.

 <a href="http://www.sublimetext.com/">Sublime</a> and
-<a href="http://www.vim.org/">Vim</a> are two great editors that have lots of command line support
+<a href="http://www.vim.org/">Vim</a> are two great editors
+with editor command support
 and tons of plugins to help you write better code faster.
 They also have package managers that make it easy to install new plugins.
 Sublime plugins trend towards the web developer,